alenjohn05/ryze/README.md

-# wau
+# ryze
- wau helps you find apps where target mail is registered.
+ ryze helps you find apps where target mail is registered.